JHermosillaD/ROS/README.md

-ROS
-Simple C navigation codes for robotics
+# Simple C navigation codes for robotics //
 All codes were tested in the gazebo simulator using a turtlebot3